pm-self-learning/PromptEngineeringExercises/APL2007M5BankAccount-Reliability/docs/project_overivew.md

 - `CalculateInterest(double interestRate)`: Calculates interest based on the current balance and the provided interest rate.

 ## Usage
-1. Clone the repository.
-2. Navigate to the `APL2007M5BankAccount` project directory.
+1. Navigate to the `APL2007M5BankAccount-Reliability` project directory.
-3. Build and run the project using your preferred C# compiler or IDE.
+2. Build and run the project using your preferred C# compiler or IDE.

 ## Testing
 Unit tests for the `BankAccount` class are located in the `BankAccount.UnitTests` project.
 To run the tests: